 - Coffee Beans

 The list of tools for French Press brewing is rather small.
 That’s because the brewing process is so simple and straightforward.
 You don’t need a special pour over kettle.
 You don’t need appropriately sized filters.
-The only additional tools you need are a burr coffee grinder and a scale.
+The only additional tools you need are a burr coffee grinder and a coffee scale.

 A burr grinder is an essential for all coffee brewing.
 Coffee beans only have about two weeks of peak freshness once they’ve been roasted.
 After that, the aromas evaporate, the acids break down, and the organic structure decays, destroying clean and pleasant flavors and replacing them with an indistinguishable muddiness.